gosnella/compound_analysis/README.md

-# Herbicide performance prediction using Gaussian processes and Random forest
+# Herbicide performance prediction using Gaussian processes and random forests
 Code to process and analyse herbicidal testing data.